ibm-aur-nlp/PubTabNet/README.md

 ## Headlines

+`21/July/2020` - PubTabNet 2.0.0 is released, where the position (bounding box) of non-empty cells is added into the annotation.
+The annotation file is also changed from `json` format to `jsonl` format to reduce the requirement on large RAM.

 `01/July/2020` - Code of **T**ree-**Edit**-**D**istance-based **S**imilarity (TEDS) metric is [released](src).

 ## Updates in progress

 ### Encoder-dual-decoder model

 In our paper, we proposed a new encoder-dual-decoder architecture, which was trained on PubTabNet and can accurately reconstruct the HTML representation of complex tables solely relying on image input.
-We are working on legal approval for releasing the source code and the pre-trained model on [IBM Model Asset eXchange (MAX)](https://developer.ibm.com/exchanges/models/).
+Due to legal constraints, the source code of the model will not be released.

 ### Ground truth of test set